Asclepius (Aesculapius) - Myths of Ancient Greece

 Italian Cardano Gerolamo Lombroso Cesare

-German Billroth Christian Virchow Rudolf Wundt Wilhelm Hahnemann Samuel Helmholtz Hermann Griesinger Wilhelm Grafenberg Ernst Koch Robert Kraepelin Emil Pettenkofer Max Erlich Paul Esmarch Johann
+German Billroth Christian Virchow Rudolf Wundt Wilhelm Hahnemann Samuel Helmholtz Hermann Griesinger Wilhelm Gräfenberg Ernst Koch Robert Kraepelin Emil Pettenkofer Max Ehrlich Paul Esmarch Johann

 French

-Asclepius(among the Romans - Aesculapius) in ancient mythology: the god of healing, the offspring of Apollo and the nymph Coronida, daughter of the king of the Lapiths Phlegius (according to another version, Arsinoe, daughter of Leucippus), who was killed by Apollo for treason.
-When the body of Koronis was burned in Epidaurus on a funeral pyre, Apollo pulled the baby out of her womb.
-So, by the method of "Caesarean section" ("Caesarean", in other words, royal, they mean that Julius Caesar was born by the same method in 102 BC, which is also associated with the name of this operation), Asclepius was born.
+Asclepius(among the Romans - Aesculapius) V ancient mythology: god of healing, son of Apollo and the nymph Coronis, daughter of the Lapith king Phlegias (according to another version, Arsinoe, daughter of Leucippus), who was killed by Apollo for treason.
+When Coronis's body was burned on a funeral pyre at Epidaurus, Apollo pulled the baby out of her womb.
+Thus, by the method of “caesarean section” (“caesarean”, in other words royal, they mean that Julius Caesar was born by the same method in 102 BC, with which the name of this operation is also associated) Asclepius was born.

-Some evidence suggests that "the great and blameless physician" Ancient Greece Asclepius was real historical figure, then deified.
+Some evidence suggests that “a great and immaculate doctor” Ancient Greece Asklepios was real historical figure, then deified.

-Wrapped in a shawl, Coronida is depicted on a copper coin of Pergamum, a city in Mysia with a temple of Asclepius, carved in 138 AD by order of the wife of the ruler Adrian Sabina.
-A village near Epidaurus is named in memory of Koronis.
+Coronis, wrapped in a shawl, is depicted on a copper coin of Pergamum, a city in Mysia with the temple of Asclepius, knocked out in 138 AD by order of the wife of the ruler Hadrian, Sabina.
+A village near Epidaurus is named in memory of Koronida.

-ABOUT birth of Asclepius there are few versions.
-According to one of them, Koronida gave birth and left the little Asclepius a secret from her own father on the slopes of the Jura Tition.
-A goat grazing there fed the hungry baby with its milk, and the dog guarding the flock took care of it until Asclepius was found by the shepherd Arestan.
-On the bronze coin of Epidaurus of the period of Antoninus Pius (138-161), the scene of the meeting of the shepherd with Asclepius, who is fed by a goat, was reflected.
-The same scene is on one of the monuments of Epidaurus, which existed until the era of the Middle Ages.
-Around the head of Asclepius the baby is usually a divine halo.
+ABOUT birth of Asclepius There are few versions.
+According to some of them, Coronis gave birth and left little Asclepius in secret from her own father on the slopes of the Jurassic Titsion.
+A goat grazing there fed the hungry baby with its milk, and the dog guarding the herd took care of him until the shepherd Arestan found Asclepius.
+On a bronze coin of Epidaurus from the period of Antoninus Pius (138-161), a scene of a meeting between a shepherd and Asclepius, who is being fed by a goat, is reflected.
+The same scene is on one of the monuments of Epidaurus, which existed until the Middle Ages.
+Around the head of the infant Asclepius there is usually a divine halo.

-According to another legend, Apollo brought him to be raised by the wisest and most learned centaur (half-man, half-horse) Chiron, who raised him on the slopes of Mount Pelion.
-The image of Chiron is placed on a copper Greek coin of the second century AD.
-Under his leadership, Asclepius became such a quality doctor that he was even able to outshine his own teacher.
-He recognized the power of the roots of the forest and the juices of herbs, fields and meadows.
-And he not only treated diseases, but even brought the dead back to life, which angered the ruler of the kingdom of the dead Hades and the Thunderer Zeus (his own grandfather), violating the order established by him on Earth.
-Enraged Zeus struck Asclepius with his own lightning.
+According to another legend, Apollo brought him to be raised by the wisest and most learned centaur (half man, half horse) Chiron, who raised him on the slopes of Mount Pelion.
+An image of Chiron appears on a Greek copper coin from the second century AD.
+Under his leadership, Asclepius became such a high-quality doctor that he was even able to outshine his own teacher.
+He learned the power of the roots of the forest and the juices of grass, fields and meadows.
+And he not only treated diseases, but even brought the dead back to life, which angered the ruler of the kingdom of the dead Hades and the thunderer Zeus (his own grandfather), violating the order he had established on Earth.
+The enraged Zeus struck Asclepius with his own lightning.

-Asclepius not only returned youth to people with the help of the blood of the Gorgon Medusa, killed by Perseus, but also life.
-One of the Greek legends tells how at one fine moment Asclepius was invited to the palace of Minos in Crete to revive his dead offspring Glaucus.
-He saw a snake on his staff and killed it.
-However, another snake appeared with a medicinal herb in its mouth and revived the dead one.
+Asclepius not only restored youth to people with the help of the blood of the Gorgon Medusa, killed by Perseus, but also life.
+One of the Greek legends tells how one day Asclepius was invited to the palace of Minos in Crete to revive his dead son Glaucus.
+On his own staff he saw a snake and killed it.
+However, another snake appeared with medicinal grass in its mouth and revived the dead one.
 Asclepius used the same herb, and the deceased Glaucus was resurrected.
-Asclepius really needed the experience, and he freed many people from ailments.
+Asclepius really needed the experience, and he freed many people from illness.
 Asclepius revived Hippolytus, Capaneus, and others.
-It is not clear whether it was for this feat or for something else, but the snake is accepted as a symbol of medicine.
+Whether for this feat or for something else is unclear, but the snake is accepted as a symbol of medicine.

 Cult of Asclepius

 People deified the quality healer Asclepius, erected a huge number of sanctuaries in his honor, and among them is the famous sanctuary of Asclepius in Epidaurus.
 The cult of Asclepius was especially popular in Epidaurus, where people flocked for healing from all over Greece.
-Epidavria is an Athenian feast in honor of Asclepius, celebrated on the 4th day of the Eleusinian mysteries.
+Epidauria is an Athenian holiday in honor of Asclepius, celebrated on the 4th day of the Eleusinian Mysteries.

-In Rome, the temple of Aesculapius was also built on the Tiber Peninsula and consecrated on January 1, 291 BC.
-The cult set off according to the Greek standard, the priests were mostly Greeks.
+In Rome, the Temple of Aesculapius was also built on the Tiber Peninsula and consecrated on January 1, 291 BC.
+The cult followed the Greek standard; the priests were mostly Greeks.
 This was a notable innovation in Roman religious life, and the temple became very popular.

-The famous sanctuary of Asclepius was located on the peninsula of Kos, the eminent doctors of the island of Kos were considered descendants of the god of healing and were called Asklepiads.
+On the Kos peninsula there was a famous sanctuary of Asclepius; the famous doctors of the island of Kos were considered the descendants of the god of healing and were called Asclepiads.
 According to legend, Hippocrates belongs to them.
-From Asclepius comes the name of the Greek specially equipped healing premises "asclepeions" for the reception and inpatient detention of the sick, created at the temple of Asclepius.
-On the coins of that time it was possible to see these premises.
+From Asclepius comes the name of the Greek specially equipped healing rooms “asklepeions” for the reception and inpatient care of the sick, created at the temple of Asclepius.
+On coins from that time it was possible to see these premises.

 Staff of Asclepius

 A mandatory attribute of Asclepius was a snake (or even two), which received sacrificial offerings in the temple of Asclepius.
-The staff of Asclepius, around which the snake is wrapped, has always been depicted as an unfinished wooden stick with knots.
+The staff of Asclepius, around which a snake coils, was always depicted as an untreated wooden stick with knots.
 In the early period of the cult of the god Asclepius, he himself was depicted as a snake (as, for example, on the coin of Antoninus Pius, issued on the occasion of the transfer of the sacred snake from Epidaurus to Rome in 191 BC).

-In the deepest antiquity, the snake was the emblem of the Egyptian god Thoth, patron of doctors.
+In ancient times, the snake was the emblem of the Egyptian god Thoth, the patron of doctors.
 Sacred snakes were kept in Egyptian temples.
 The goddess of life and health, Isis, was always depicted with snakes, symbolizing endless life.
-This is consistent with the belief of the Phoenicians that the snake has the power to rejuvenate the elderly.
-In ancient Babylon, the god of doctors Ningishzida had his own symbol of 2 snakes wrapped around a staff.
-With the snake, the Babylonians associated rejuvenation, recovery, health, longevity, wisdom.
-A thousand years before our era, the Greeks began to worship the cult of the snake.
+This is also consistent with the Phoenicians' belief that the snake had the power to rejuvenate the elderly.
+In Ancient Babylon, the god of doctors Ningishzida had as his symbol two snakes entwined around a staff.
+The Babylonians associated rejuvenation, recovery, health, longevity, and wisdom with the snake.
+A thousand years before our era, the Greeks began to revere the cult of the snake.
 Their snake also symbolized the wisdom of science and knowledge.
-In one myth it was said that Zeus - the supreme god of the Greeks - gave people a wonderful rejuvenating remedy.
-Instead of carrying this priceless gift themselves, people put it on the donkey, and he gave it to the snake.
-Since that time, people bear the heavy burden of old age, and snakes enjoy endless youth.
-It is clear that snakes live for a long time and change their skin cover once a year.
-This ability led people to superstitious thoughts about the unchanging youth of the snake, shedding "old age" together with the skin.
-The most ancient sayings of many peoples reflect the recognition of the snake as the bearer of all knowledge, the highest wisdom: “Be wise, like snakes,” etc. Some peoples have preserved legends about snake-eaters, who acquired the gift of clairvoyance and knew medicinal characteristics many herbs.
+One myth said that Zeus, the supreme god of the Greeks, gave people a wonderful rejuvenating remedy.
+Instead of carrying this invaluable gift themselves, people placed it on the donkey, and he gave it to the snake.
+Since that time, people have been bearing the heavy burden of old age, and snakes have been enjoying endless youth.
+It is clear that snakes live a long time and change their skin once a year.
+This ability led people to superstitious thoughts about the unchangeable youth of the snake, shedding “old age” along with its skin.
+The most ancient sayings of many peoples reflect the recognition of the snake as the bearer of all knowledge, the highest wisdom: “Be wise, like snakes,” etc. Some peoples have preserved legends about snake-eaters who acquired the gift of clairvoyance and knew healing characteristics many herbs.

-According to many scholars, a well-formed cult of the snake as the personification of omniscience, healing and medical knowledge in Europe can be noted in Thessaly.
-Among the carriers of knowledge, in general, healers stood out earlier than others in an unusual group, because they were needed daily during childbirth, injuries, poisoning and other diseases.
-The snake remained their symbol, at first former symbol undifferentiated knowledge.
+According to many scientists, the fully formed cult of the snake as the personification of omniscience, healing and medical knowledge in Europe can be noted in Thessaly.
+Among the bearers of knowledge, in general, healers stood out as an unusual group earlier than others, because they were needed daily for childbirth, injuries, poisoning and other diseases.
+The snake remained their symbol, at first former symbol undifferentiated cognition.

-Images of Asclepius usually in human form middle age(similar to Zeus), also different moments associated with it are found on the coins of 162 cities of Ancient Greece (Kos, Phrygia, Athens, Epidaurus, etc.); on many coins of Old Rome, also the ruler of Postumus (258-268), the ruler of the seceded provinces - Spain, Gaul, Britain, where the famous healer is depicted with a staff entwined with a snake fed by Hygiea.
+Images of Asclepius usually in human form mature age(similar to Zeus), also different moments, associated with him, are found on coins of 162 cities of Ancient Greece (Kos, Phrygia, Athens, Epidaurus, etc.); on many coins of Old Rome, also the ruler of Postumus (258-268), the ruler of the separated provinces - Spain, Galia, Britain, where the famous healer is depicted with a staff entwined with a snake, which is fed by Hygieia.

 Children of Asclepius

-Asclepius had seven kids - Telesphorus, Machaon, Podaliria, Hygieia, Panacea, Iazo and Ogle.
-In Homer's Iliad, Machaon and Podalirius are portrayed as warrior doctors enjoying the highest authority:
+Asclepius had seven children - Telesphorus, Machaon, Podalirium, Hygieia, Panacea, Iazo and Ogle.
+In Homer's Iliad, Machaon and Podalirius are depicted as warrior doctors who enjoy the highest authority:

 • ...one quality healer is worth many people.

-• ... he will cut the arrow and sprinkle the wound with medicine.
+• ...he will cut out the arrow and sprinkle medicine on the wound.

-• Late ancient tradition considered Machaon doctor, and Podaliriya- a therapist.
-There is a legend that Podaliriy, returning from the Trojan War, landed on the coast of Asia Minor.
-Then he found out that the daughter of the local king had fallen off the roof and had been lying unconscious for a number of days.
-He performed bloodletting on her, the patient perked up, and a grateful father gave her as a wife to a resourceful doctor.
-This shows that the origin of bloodletting as a therapeutic measure disappears in the mists of time.
-Unfortunately, it would become a mainstay of therapy right up to the middle of the 19th century.
+• Late ancient tradition believed Swallowtail doctor, and Podaliriya- therapist.
+There is a legend that Podalirius, returning from the Trojan War, landed on the Asia Minor coast.
+Then he learned that the daughter of the local king had fallen from the roof and had been lying unconscious for several days.
+He bloodletted her, the patient revived, and the grateful father gave her to the resourceful doctor as his wife.
+From this it is clear that the origin of bloodletting as a therapeutic measure is lost in the mists of time.
+Unfortunately, it would become the main therapeutic technique until the middle of the 19th century.

-Hygieia was the goddess of health (from her the name "hygiene"), Panacea- patroness of pharmaceutical healing, Iazo- goddess of healing and Ogle- the goddess of luxury.
-Telesphorus was considered a genius of recovery (the name in translation means “leading to good end»).
+Hygieia was the goddess of health (from her the name “hygiene”), Panacea- patroness of pharmaceutical healing, Iazo- goddess of healing and Ogle- goddess of luxury.
+Telesphorus was considered a genius of recovery (the name translated means “leading to to a good end»).

 Asclepius was thought of as the hypostasis of Apollo; their common temples and attributes are known.

-Doctors were called asclepiads, in other words, the heirs of Asclepius, which has survived to a certain extent to our times in the playful nickname "eskupp".
+Doctors were called asclepiads, in other words, the heirs of Asclepius, which has been preserved to a certain extent to our times in the humorous nickname “aescupapius”.

 Primary sources: